Virgin Galactic's Richard Branson wins space race against Bezos | DW | 11.07.2021

 Tesla CEO Elon Musk also has ambitions to travel to outer space and eventually Mars, although his timetable is less clear.
 However, Musk's SpaceX project is expected to carry civilians into space as early as September this year.

-Elon Musk, the founder of Space X and Tesla, suggested in a social media post that he would attend the launch.

-"Will see you there to wish you the best," he wrote on Twitter.

-Ahead of the flight, Bezos' Blue Origin company pointedly noted that Branson is not even set to cross what most countries see as the border of outer space.
+Ahead of the flight, Bezos' Blue Origin company pointedly noted that Branson was not even set to cross what most countries see as the border of outer space.

 But Bezos himself wished Branson "a successful and safe flight" on Instagram.